DRY Kubernetes manifests with Kustomize

 db_password

-• Create a secret or configmap generator Kustomize config using that file as environment variables file:
+• Create a 'Kustomize' secret or configmap generator configuration using that file as an environment variables file:

 $ kustomize edit add configmap myapp-envs --from-env-file=.env